 - If c is negative, the domain becomes x > c, or (c, ∞).

-For example, if f(x) = log(x - 3), the domain is x > 3, or (3, ∞).
+As an example, if f(x) = log(x - 3), the domain is x > 3, or (3, ∞).
 If f(x) = log(x + 2), the domain is x > -2, or (-2, ∞).

 2. Vertical Shifts:

 A vertical shift of the form f(x) = log(x) + d shifts the graph d units up if d > 0 and d units down if d < 0.
-However, a vertical shift does not affect the domain of the logarithmic function.
+Still, a vertical shift does not affect the domain of the logarithmic function.
 The domain remains determined solely by the argument of the logarithm.

-For example, if f(x) = log(x) + 5, the domain is still x > 0, or (0, ∞).
+Take this: if f(x) = log(x) + 5, the domain is still x > 0, or (0, ∞).

 3. Horizontal Stretches/Compressions: